 Show your exposure to persecution is related to specific conditions

 In particular, to win your asylum case, you must be able to prove the harm you will face is directly related to at least one of five conditions: your race, religion, nationality, political opinion, or membership in a particular social group.
-The last category refers to certain personal characteristics, such as your gender, sexual identity, or HIV status.
+The social group category refers to abuse due to certain personal characteristics such as your gender, sexual identity, or HIV status.

 Two Roads To Asylum – Asylum Applications And Deportation Defense

 (1) The First Road – USCIS Asylum Interviews

 The first road takes you to an interview with a government officer.
 This is called an “affirmative” application.